tooploox/oya/README.md

    (see Workflows below), an Oyafile and supporting scripts and compatible generators.

-1. Define a hook you can run:
+1. Define a task you can run:

         mkdir app1
         cat > Oyafile
         build: echo "Hello, world"

-1. Run the hook:
+1. Run the task:

         oya run build
         Hello, world

-The hook in the above example is called "build" but there's nothing special about the name.
-In fact, a hook name is any camel case identifier as long as it starts with a lower-case letter.
-You can have as many different hooks as you like.
+The task in the above example is called "build" but there's nothing special about the name.
+In fact, a task name is any camel case identifier as long as it starts with a lower-case letter.
+You can have as many different tasks as you like.

 ## Plugins